Skip to content

 You may present your business partners with small gifts, but large gifts could be constituted as bribery.
 Meetings can be conducted over meals but be sure to ask about dietary requirements before selecting a venue.

-Taxes and regulations
+Taxes and regulations in Singapore

-Companies will need to register for a CorpPass to access the IRAS portal in order to pay taxes.
+Companies need to register for a CorpPass to access the IRAS portal in order to pay taxes.
 Organisations that require a Singapore tax residency certificate may have to pass the “management and substance” test imposed by the IRAS.

 A tax identification number for entities – known as a Unique Entity Number (UEN) – can be obtained from the Accounting and Corporate Regulatory Authority of Singapore (ACRA).